poon-kittipong/poon-kittipong/README.md

 # Kittipong Deevee 🧑🏻‍💻✨
-An eager to learn software engineer, specialized in software development, and UI design.
+An eager to learn software engineer, specialized in software development, DevOps, and UI design.

 ## Socials and Profiles